-- (a) Not applicable. - (b) On September 29, 2005, our registration statement on Form S-1 (Registration No. 333-125470) was declared effective for our initial public offering, pursuant to which we offered and sold 11,518,320 common shares, of which 5,500,000 were sold by us and 6,018,320, were sold by certain of our shareholders, at an initial public offering price of \$12.00 per share.
+(a) Not applicable.

+(b) On September 29, 2005, our registration statement on Form S-1 (Registration No. 333-125470) was declared effective for our initial public offering, pursuant to which we offered and sold 11,518,320 common shares, of which 5,500,000 were sold by us and 6,018,320, were sold by certain of our shareholders, at an initial public offering price of \$12.00 per share.
 We received net proceeds of approximately \$61.4 million (after underwriters' discounts of \$4.6 million).
-We incurred, or expect to incur, additional, estimated related expenses of approximately \$1.6 million, resulting in proceeds, after expenses, to us of approximately \$59.8 million.
+We incurred additional, related expenses of approximately \$1.6 million, resulting in proceeds, after expenses, to us of approximately \$59.8 million.

-As of December 31, 2006, we had not utilized any of the net proceeds from the offering.
+As of September 30, 2008, we had not utilized any of the net proceeds from the offering.
 We intend to use the net proceeds to fund construction and expansion of our printing facilities and other operations, possible acquisitions and investments, and working capital, capital expenditures and other general corporate purposes.
 Pending these uses, we have invested the funds in short-term investment grade and government securities.